 Accommodation in the resorts in the main bowl is almost entirely ski-in, ski-out.
 Plagne Centre is the biggest village, the most central, the liveliest at night (although that is not saying a lot) and has the most shopping and other facilities, but it is probably the ugliest too, with its huge box-like apartment blocks.
 Just below it, but developed in a much more pleasing style is the chalet-dominated resort of Plagne 1800, which was based on an old mining village.
-Plagne Soleil and Plagne Villages are both small, quiet and quite pretty in an artificial 'Disney meets the Alps' sort of way.
-Plagne Aime 2000, once called Aime La Plagne and now usually referred just as 'Aime' is the highest Plagne village at 2100m and is home to the Club Med complex.
-Like Plagne Centre it consists of huge modern apartment blocks, but they look slightly nicer from the outside, because they are less box-like and more colourful.
+Plagne Soleil and Plagne Villages are both small, quiet, convenient and quite pretty in an artificial 'Disney meets the Alps' sort of way.
+Plagne Aime 2000, once called Aime La Plagne and now usually referred to as just 'Aime' is the highest Plagne village at 2100m and is home to the Club Med complex.
+Like Plagne Centre it consists of huge modern apartment blocks..

 Montchavin is a traditional Alpine village.
-It's low at 1250m, but its runs are North-facing and shaded by trees and hold their snow well for their altitude.
-Les Coches is the purpose-built ski station that was created 200m above it, and is therefore slightly more conveniently placed in terms of getting to the other villages and is slightly more snowsure.
-It also has more slope-side accommodation, but it has less rustic charm.
+It's low at 1250m, but its runs are north-facing and shaded by trees and hold their snow well for their altitude.
+Les Coches is the purpose-built ski station that was created 200m above it, and is therefore slightly more conveniently placed in terms of getting to the other villages and more snowsure.
+It also has more slope-side accommodation and a popular icerink, but it has less rustic charm.
 Both Montchavin and Les Coches are family friendly with traffic free centres, have tree-lined slopes that suit all standards and have the added attraction of being close to the link to Les Arcs.
 The disadvantage to them both is that you have to take a series of short chairlifts and bubbles to reach either the main bowl or the Roche de Mio and Belelcote galcier skiing.

 This is sometimes the forgotten village because it's on the other side of La Plagne and so has a different section of the ski map.
 Again there is a core of a rustic village here, with orchards and woods, and it has been sensitively developed.
 It also has reasonably quick access to the main bowl, which is only a couple of lifts away, and to Roche de Mio and the Bellecote glacier.
-But this is the La Plagne village with low south-facing slopes, which means you often can not ski back to the resort, or iit's unpleasant to do so.
-On the upside, Courchevel is only a short taxi ride or car drive away, so you can stay here and easily ski two of the biggest and greatest ski areas in the world, Paradiski and the 3 Valleys.
+But this is the La Plagne village with low south-facing slopes, which means often at the start or end of the season you either can not ski back to the resort, or will find it unpleasant to do so.
+On the upside, Courchevel is only a short taxi ride or car drive away, so you can stay in Champagny and easily ski two of the biggest ski areas in the world: Paradiski and the 3 Valleys.